Compressed Sensing for Capability Localization in Large Language Models: Related Works

-Our work has some similarities to unlearning and model editing, but our goal fundamentally differs from that of unlearning.
-Unlearning methods aim to to reliably remove knowledge from a model \citep{bourtoule2021machine, ijcai2022p556, Xu_2024}.
-Although much of our evaluations involve measuring degradation in task-specific performance, producing an unlearned model is not our goal -- we are damaging model performance primarily for the goal of localization.

-Additionally, most unlearning work focuses on unlearning specific factual information (parametric knowledge) from a dataset \citep{guo2023certifieddataremovalmachine, graves2020amnesiacmachinelearning, eldan2024whos}.
-Some work aims to unlearn or edit capabilities, but this approach is less studied and it is often unclear what the definition of capability unlearning should be \citep{li2024circuitbreakingremovingmodel}.
+\paragraph{Unlearning and model editing} Our work has some similarities to unlearning and model editing, but our goal fundamentally differs: while unlearning methods aim to reliably remove knowledge from a model \citep{bourtoule2021machine, ijcai2022p556, Xu_2024}, we are damaging model performance for the purpose of localization.
+Most unlearning work focuses on unlearning specific factual information (parametric knowledge) from a dataset \citep{guo2023certifieddataremovalmachine, graves2020amnesiacmachinelearning, eldan2024whos}, while capability unlearning remains less studied \citep{li2024circuitbreakingremovingmodel}.